 Professor Taksa has been the recipient of 7 Australian Research Council (ARC) grants and numerous industry funded grants.
 She is currently leading an ARC project on migrant ageing and wellbeing in Australia, and she is a chief investigator on two other ARC funded projects addressing various dimensions of industrial and environmental transformations in the Blue Mountains and Port Kembla in NSW.
 Her recent publications have focused on migrant workers, humanitarian migrants and migrant businesses, and gender.

-Luke Macaulay is a Research Fellow and the coordinator of the careers clinic for people from a refugee background at Deakin CREATE.
+Luke is a research fellow at Tampere University, Finland.
 Luke’s PhD research explored the experiences and perspectives of Australian Sudanese and South Sudanese youths in Melbourne, regarding the transition to adulthood.
 Luke has a number of years’ experience working with and advocating alongside African Australian communities from refugee backgrounds, particularly in the areas of youth employment and education.

 Luke’s broader research interests include cultural experiences of becoming an adult, social and political belonging, and critical social theories.
 As an interdisciplinary researcher, Luke has worked and published in a number of areas including: refugee and migration studies, cultural studies, inclusive education, educational leadership, and higher education.

-Dr Jo Ingold is an Associate Professor of Human Resource Management at Deakin Business School.
+Jo Ingold is a Professor at Peter Faber Business School, Australian Catholic University.
 Jo has spent over two decades working in and around employability support services, in the third sector and in policy, research and people development in UK central government departments.
 Jo’s research, teaching and knowledge mobilisation activities fuse human resource management and public policy.
 She has published on: the employability and skills sector (programme design, delivery and workforce issues); business engagement in labour market policy; and the workplace inclusion of disadvantaged labour market groups, including refugees.

 Jo is currently researching digital employment service delivery and the digital support needs of newly-unemployed job candidates during and post-Covid19.
 She is a regular advisor to the employability sector in the UK and Australia and is recognised for her expertise on improving employer engagement in employability and skills programmes.
 She has published articles on employment and labour market disadvantage in a range of top-ranked academic journals.
 She is a member of the Employment Related Services Association, a Fellow of the Institute of Employability Professionals, a member of the Editorial Board of the journal Work, Employment and Society, a Fellow of the Higher Education Academy, an Academic Member of the CIPD.